damianhakert/damianhakert.github.io/source/posts/2016-08-04-continuous-deployment-with-gitlab.html.md

 ## Conclusion

-Out DevTeam works hard to offer the best solution on modern software development tools and techniques.
+Our DevTeam works hard to offer the best solution on modern software development tools and techniques.
 We ship a new version once a month, every 22nd, with more features and improvements, for making development faster and better.

 With GitLab, we go from idea to production using one single interface that integrates all the tools we need!